The Filament Rift: $\Lambda$CDM's Structural Challenge Against Observation: Results and Discussion

 \subsection{Macro-Filaments}

 The largest filamentary structures in the cosmic web, known as macro-filaments, are identified by the GrAviPaSt method through the connection of micro-filaments and forming chain-like structures.
-The filament catalog for the $\Lambda$CDM simulation and the SDSS sample contains 1821 and 217 macro-filaments respectively, each encompassing all filament galaxies included in the catalog, as described in Section~\ref{sec:2.3}.
-These macro-filaments are characterized using two parameters: co-moving length and mass density contrast ($\delta_{M_{\odot}/h}$), which is defined as:
+The filament catalog for the $\Lambda$CDM simulation and the SDSS sample contains 1821 and 217 macro-filaments respectively, each encompassing all filament galaxies included in the catalog, as described in Section~\ref{sec:2.3.2}.
+These macro-filaments are characterized using two parameters: co-moving length and stellar mass density contrast (hereafter denoted as mass density contrast $\delta_{M_{\odot}/h}$), which is defined as:

 where $\rho^{Macro}_{m}$ and $\rho^{b}_{m}$ represent the mass densities of the macro-filament and the background, respectively.
 The logarithmic background mass densities of the observational data and the $\Lambda$CDM simulation are $8.7$ and $8.6$, respectively; indicating a nearly similar background density of the two samples.
 These distributions, presented in Fig.~\ref{fig:1}, are compared between observational and simulation datasets.